AdobeDocs/experience-manager-65.en/help/forms/using/hsm-certify-esign-docs.md

 The alias contains all the parameters that an HSM or etoken requires.
 Perform the instructions listed below to create an alias for each HSM or etoken credential that eSign or Digital Signatures uses :

-1. Open AEM console.
-The default URL of AEM console is https://&lt;host&gt;:&lt;port&gt;/system/console/configMgr
+1. Open the AEM console.
+The default URL of the AEM console is https://&lt;host&gt;:&lt;port&gt;/system/console/configMgr
 1. Open the **HSM Credentials Configuration Service** and specify values for the following fields:

     * **Credential Alias**: Specify a string used to identify the alias.
 This value is used as a property for some Digital Signatures operations, such as the Sign Signature Field operation.
-    * **DLL Path**: Specify the fully qualified path of your HSM or etoken client library on the server.
-For example, C:\Program Files\LunaSA\cryptoki.dll.
-In a clustered environment, this path must be identical for all servers in the cluster.
+    * **DLL Path**: Specify the path of your HSM or etoken client library on the server.
+For example, `C:\Program Files\LunaSA\cryptoki.dll`.
+In a clustered environment, you must ensure that all servers in the cluster must use an identical path.
     * **HSM Pin**: Specify the password required to access the device key.
     * **HSM Slot Id**: Specify a slot identifier of type integer.
 The slot ID is set on a client-by-client basis.
 It is used to identify the slot on HSM which contains the private key for sign/certify.